ALEXMENDOZ4/ALEXMENDOZ4/README.md

 - 🔭 I’m currently working in <a href="" target="blank">Griffyn Robotech Private Limited</a>

-- 🌱 I’m currently Working on Mobile App(React-Native)
+- 🌱 I am currently working on web applications (React and Angular)

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Swift && SwiftUI <a href="" target="blank"></a>

-- 📝 I regularly write articles on

 - 💬 Ask me about **Reactjs & Angular & Nodejs**